-Macedonia profile - Timeline - BBC News
+Macedonia profile

 2001 February/March - Uprising by ethnic Albanians.
 National Liberation Army emerges demanding equal rights for ethnic Albanians.

 2001 May - Main Macedonian parties form government of national unity under PM Ljubco Georgievski which pledges to address minority grievances.
-Further incidents of violence.

 Armed protesters besiege parliament in Skopje, angry at what they see as leniency towards ethnic Albanian rebels.
-President Trajkovski makes a national appeal for peace.

 Peace returns

-2001 August - Government and rebels sign western-backed Ohrid peace agreement involving greater recognition of ethnic Albanian rights in exchange for rebel pledge to hand over weapons to Nato peace force.
+2001 August - Government and rebels sign western-backed Ohrid peace agreement involving greater recognition of ethnic-Albanian rights, in exchange for rebel pledge to hand over weapons to Nato peace force.

-2001 September - Nato carries out month-long Operation Essential Harvest to disarm rebels, exceeding target of collecting 3,300 weapons.

-2001 October - Government announces amnesty for former members of the National Liberation Army days after it disbands.

 2001 November - Parliament approves new constitution incorporating reforms required by August peace deal.
-It recognises Albanian as an official language and increases access for ethnic Albanians to public-sector jobs, including the police.
+It recognises Albanian as an official language, and increases access for ethnic-Albanians to public-sector jobs, including the police.

-2002 January - Parliament cedes more power to local government to improve status of ethnic Albanians.

-2002 March - Parliament amnesties former ethnic Albanian rebels who handed in their arms during Nato-supervised weapons collection.
+2002 March - Parliament amnesties former Albanian rebels who handed in their arms during Nato-supervised weapons collection.

 International donors pledge more than $500 million in aid to help recovery from 2001 fighting.

-2002 June - Parliament passes new laws making Albanian an official language.

-2002 September - Elections: Nationalist PM Ljubco Georgievski is voted out of office.
-Social Democrats under Branko Crvenkovski become largest party.
-Most ethnic Albanian voters back Democratic Union for Integration under former rebel fighter Ali Ahmeti.
+2002 September - Nationalist government loses elections.
+Social Democrats under Branko Crvenkovski take over.
 2003 March - EU takes over peacekeeping duties from Nato.

-2004 February - President Boris Trajkovski is killed in a plane crash in Bosnia while on his way to a conference in Mostar.
+2004 February - President Boris Trajkovski is killed in a plane crash in Bosnia while on his way to a conference in Bosnia.
+Prime Minister Branko Crvenkovski wins presidential election in April.

 Path to Europe